daveRendon/DevCamp/HOL/java/04-devops-ci/README.md

     ![image](./media/image-047.png)

-    Click **Verifiy connection*, and ensure that the window indicates that the connection was verified.
+    Click **Verify connection*, and ensure that the window indicates that the connection was verified.
     Then Click **OK** and **Close**.

     ![image](./media/image-048.png)